 Non-Flame Retardant (NFR or Non-FR)

 Fabric that is denoted as non-FR does not have any flame retardant treatment applied during any step of the production and manufacture of the fabric.
-These should never be used if any of your events require flame resistant drapery, or if having flame retardant drape is your personal preference.
+These should never be used if any of your events require flame resistant fabric, or if having flame retardant fabric is your personal preference.

 Flame Retardant (FR)